 - Dry ingredients.

-In a separate bowl, whisk together flour, brown sugar, and baking soda until combined.
+In a separate bowl, whisk together flour, brown sugar, baking soda, and salt until combined.

 Add dry ingredients to wet ingredients, mixing until just incorporated.
 Fold in chocolate chips and walnuts if desired.